asifmMustafa/puppets/README.md

 ACCOUNT_TWO_EMAIL=
 ACCOUNT_TWO_PASSWORD=

-# add more accounts and proxies as needed
+# add more accounts and proxies as needed, you'd need to update src/data/accounts.ts if you add more accounts or remove any
 ```

 Start the script